thomassangrey/Flake/README.md

 6) Comment/uncomment lines as necessary to perform other unit tests

-    i) Use _FE for demonstration. _FE means "flake example" and the unit tests can be
+    i) Use _FE for demonstration. _FE means "flake example" and the unit tests can be used and adapted as needed.

    ii) if seeking to use UT_assemble_inputs_ERA5(), then ERA5.nc reanalysis must be used.
 It usually
        lives in METEO/ERA5_NorEur/ERA5.nc, but it is generally a Gb or larger and therefore